edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 * ``max_tokens``: Maximum number of tokens to use for the answer.

 * ``temperature``: Number between 0 and 2.
-From `OpenAI's description of temperature`_: "Higher values like 0.8 will make the output more random, while lower values like 0.2 will make it more focused and deterministic."
+From `OpenAI's create chat completion endpoint documentation`_: "Higher values like 0.8 will make the output more random, while lower values like 0.2 will make it more focused and deterministic."

 * ``stream``: Setting this to ``true`` will have the API stream the response

 .. lint-off

-.. _OpenAI's description of temperature:
+.. _OpenAI's create chat completion endpoint documentation: https://platform.openai.com/docs/api-reference/chat/create#chat/create-temperature
-  https://platform.openai.com/docs/api-reference/chat/create#chat/create-temperature

 .. lint-on